 What is livestreaming?

-Video livestreaming is, quite simply, the act of transmitting live footage over the internet to an active audience.
-In the past, live streaming was typically done on a dedicated platform, but today, social media has expanded the reach of live streaming to Facebook, Twitter and Instagram, making the live broadcast a key component of social media marketing.
+Video livestreaming is, quite simply, the act of transmitting live footage over the internet to an active target audience.
+In the past, livestreaming was typically done on a dedicated platform.
+Today, social media has expanded the reach of livestreaming to Facebook, Twitter and Instagram, making the live broadcast a key component of social media marketing.
 [Check out these ways to use Instagram Live for business.]

-"For the first time, small businesses can really experiment with video as a means of communication," said Tom More, founder and CEO of the creative multimedia company Slidely.
-"Livestreaming is not a new app, there's nothing new they need to learn, because it's built into social media.
+"For the first time, small businesses can really experiment with video as a means of communication," said Tom More, founder and CEO of creative multimedia company Slidely.
+"Livestreaming is not a new app; there's nothing new they need to learn, because it's built into social media.
 I think what's happening now will help empower them in new ways."